mplanchard/safetywrap/README.md

 * `make test` - run tests using your local interpreter
 * `make fmt` - format code using [black](https://github.com/python/black)
 * `make lint` - check code with a variety of analysis tools
+* `make bench` - run benchmarks

+See the [`Makefile`](Makefile) for other commands.

 The CI system requires that `make lint` and `make test` run successfully (exit status of 0) in order to merge code.

 `result_types` is compatible with Python >= 3.6.
 You can run against all supported python versions with `make test-all-versions`.
 This requires that `docker` be installed on your local system.
+Alternatively, if you have all required Python versions installed, you may run `make tox` to run against your local interpreters.

 [hyperfine]: https://github.com/sharkdp/hyperfine
 [rust-result]: https://doc.rust-lang.org/std/result/